 The Herbert Protocol: additional support for those looking after someone with dementia who may wander

 In Essex, carers can also ask to join the Carers Emergency Card Scheme which is FREE and available to all unpaid carers.
 It is run by Essex Adult Social Care and will give you peace of mind that if anything happens to you, the person you care for will be contacted to check that their support needs are being met

 How does it work?

 Carers register with the scheme and provide information about the person they look after (for example, medication) and the names of people who can be contacted in the event of an emergency and who have keys to your home.
 This information is held by the Essex Adult Social Care Team.
-If they receive a call that you have been involved in an emergency which is affecting you ability to provide the necessary care, they will take action depending on what has happened to you.
+If anyone phones the number on the card to report that you are unable to continue your role, their staff will call your nominated contacts.

 It is important that the individuals you may name as emergency contacts are aware and are also given a copy of this document.